armangrigoryan96/armangrigoryan96/README.md

 Data preprocessing was crucial to handle the inconsistent formats and noisy data typical of social media posts.
 Steps included:

-- Removing irrelevant content (e.g., advertisements, spam).
 - Standardizing text formats.
-- Using NER for initial data cleaning to identify and correct inconsistencies.
+- Using NER for initial data cleaning to identify and correct inconsistencies and leave people on the board.

 ### Development and Testing